Master's Level Scholarships

 MA in Conflict Resolution and Coexistence (COEX) Program Scholarships

-- Public Policy and Coexistence Fellowship - This fellowship will be awarded to an international student in the COEX program who demonstrates commitment to working on public policy issues of coexistence and diversity management.
+- Social Policy and Coexistence Fellowship - This fellowship will be awarded to an international student in the COEX program who demonstrates commitment to working on social and public policy issues of coexistence and diversity management.
 The fellowship includes full tuition, health insurance for the year-in-residence, and continuation fees for the subsequent summer and fall terms.

 - Topol Fellowships in Nonviolence Practice - These fellowships honor the work of peace advocate, philanthropist, and entrepreneur Sidney Topol, through the establishment of a full tuition scholarship to the COEX program.
 This fellowship does not cover airfare, fees, health insurance, or housing.